 Australia has always been a great place for business, but much of the economic success of the country can be attributed to small businesses.
 About half of all productive, working Australians are employed by small businesses and money spent by local businesses circulates within the community, generating income and jobs.
 This shows small businesses make a substantial contribution in tax towards the prosperity of our country.

 An important part of an Adelaide bookkeeper’s role is to understand the area of tax specifically around BAS services to ensure that clients are compliant with tax legislation and spend the correct amount of tax and not a dollar more than required.
 Let’s take a look at what typical Adelaide bookkeeping rates are and what you can expect to pay to get the service your business needs.

-At present, bookkeeping rates will vary depending on a variety of factors, including the volume and kind of work to be done and the qualifications, skill and experience of the bookkeeper.
-A simple bookkeeping task such as data entry for instance would cost much less than a service that is inclusive of BAS preparation and lodgement.
+Bookkeeping rates vary and are dependent upon a variety of factors, including the volume and kind of work to be done, and the qualifications, skill level and experience of the bookkeeper.
+A simple bookkeeping task, such as data entry, will generally cost much less than a service that is inclusive of BAS preparation and lodgement.

-Bookkeepers may be hired on an hourly basis, at a fixed monthly price or on a project basis.
+Bookkeepers can be hired on an hourly basis, at a fixed monthly price or on a project basis.
 Southern Australia, including Adelaide, has some of the highest bookkeeping rates in the country which is typical of a state’s capital city.
 The average range of rates in Australia is $30 – $80 per hour.

 The target range rate recommended by the Institute of Certified Bookkeepers is between $45 and $65 per hour.
 Depending upon the kind of business you operate this can be a cause of major expense especially if your accounting tasks are tedious and time-consuming.

-One of Australia’s larger bookkeeping firms, Darcy Bookkeeping provides a service which is identical to all the top tier bookkeeping firms in the country but with an Adelaide bookkeeping rate range of between $31 – $49 per hour making the service as affordable as possible for small businesses.
+Darcy Bookkeeping is one of Australia’s larger bookkeeping firms and we provide an Adelaide bookkeeping service that is on-par with all the top tier bookkeeping firms in the country.
+Our Adelaide bookkeeping rate range of between $33 – $49 per hour makes our service affordable for small businesses.